nathanjchan/predict-handwritten-numbers/README.md

-# Predict Handwritten Numbers with Machine Learning
+# Predict Handwritten Numbers (with k-nearest-neighbors machine learning)
+## Info
 A set of R scripts that predicts handwritten numbers.
-Uses k-nearest-neighbors machine learning algorithm and can predict numbers with 95% accuracy.
+Uses k-nearest-neighbors machine learning algorithm.
+Predicts numbers with 95% accuracy.

-Hello!
-My name is Nathan Chan.

-www.linkedin.com/in/nathanjchan

-nathanjchan2@gmail.com

-# File Descriptions
+## Purpose
+Demonstrate fluency in R and theoretical understanding of machine learning algorithms.

+## Contents
 knn.R contains all the functions necessary to run the algorithm

 knn_best.R finds the best k-value to use